moonbuggy/docker-dnsmasq-updater/README.md

 fi
 ```

-As dnsmasq may start before `/opt` is mounted dnsmasq should be restarted in
+As dnsmasq may start before `/opt` is mounted, dnsmasq should be restarted in
 `/jffs/scripts/post-mount`, to ensure container name resolution functions after
 a router reboot: